jbcodeforce/eda-studies/docs/techno/kafka/producer.md

 ![](./images/ack-all.gif)

-Here is an example of cluster configuration with default set for all topic
+Here is an example of cluster replication configuration set for all topics:

 ```yaml
 spec: